Halifax Hurricanes

-The Halifax Hurricanes are a professional basketball team based in Halifax, Nova Scotia.
+The Halifax Hurricanes were a Canadian professional basketball team based in Halifax, Nova Scotia.
 The Hurricanes were founded as members of the National Basketball League of Canada (NBLC) to replace the Halifax Rainmen, who filed for bankruptcy in July 2015 ultimately leading to the club folding.
 In 2021, the organization left the NBLC.

 History

 Following steadily declining attendance and fallout from the 2015 NBL Canada Finals brawl the Halifax Rainmen folded in July 2015, with owner Andre Levingston citing bankruptcy with the franchise falling into a debt of nearly $700,000.
 The Rainmen's folding left a void in the Halifax professional basketball market and the league had lost one of its founding franchises and second largest market.
 Soon after, efforts began to replace the Rainmen.

 On September 3, 2015, a new Halifax team was announced by the league.
 The new ownership group was expanded from just Andre Levingston to a 25-member investor group from the Halifax business community to stabilize ownership and reduce financial risk.
 Andre Levingston was named general manager of basketball operations.
 Hugo López was hired to be the franchise's first head coach on September 30, 2015.
 On October 20, 2015, the franchise unveiled its name and logo.
 The Hurricanes also announced their first two signings, former Rainmen player Cliff Clinkscales and newcomer Mike Glover.

 In their first season, the Hurricanes won both preseason games before winning their first regular-season home game 129–113 against the Moncton Miracles in front of approximately 2,000 fans on December 26, 2015.

 Coach López and the Hurricanes were unable to come to terms for a second season and Kevin Keathley was hired as head coach and general manager for the 2016–17 season.
 Unfortunately, coach Keathley had to leave the team before his first season for personal reasons.
 He was replaced by Mike Leslie.
 After three seasons, Leslie moved up to be the Hurricanes' president and general manager, with Ryan Marchand taking over as head coach.

 The 2019–20 season was then curtailed in March 2020 due to the onset of the COVID-19 pandemic.
 The league subsequently cancelled its 2020–21 season due to continuing restrictions during the pandemic.
 In October 2021, the Hurricanes announced they had left the league.